IBM-Cloud/docs/toolchains/toolchains_integrations.md

  a.
 In the Configurable Integrations section, click **GitHub**.
 If you have not authorized {{site.data.keyword.Bluemix}} to access GitHub, click **Authorize** to go to the GitHub website.
 If you don't have an active GitHub session, you are prompted to log in.
 Click **Authorize Application** to allow {{site.data.keyword.Bluemix}} to access your GitHub account.
 If you have an active GitHub session but you haven't entered your password recently, you might be prompted to enter your GitHub password to confirm.

  b.
-If you have an active GitHub session but you haven't entered your password recently, you might be prompted to enter your GitHub password to confirm.

- c.
 Review the default target repo locations for the GitHub repos.
 Those repos are cloned from the sample repos.
 If needed, change the names of the target repos.
  ![Default target repo locations](images/toolchain_github_config.png)

 1. If you have a toolchain and are adding this tool integration to it, on the DevOps dashboard, on the **Toolchains** tab, click the toolchain to open its Tool Integrations page.
 Alternatively, on the app's Overview page, on the Continuous Delivery tile, click **View Toolchain**.
 Then, click **Tool Integrations**.
 1. Click the add button (+).
 1. In the Tool Integrations section, click **GitHub**.
-If you have not authorized {{site.data.keyword.Bluemix}} to access GitHub, click **Authorize** to go to the GitHub website.
-If you don't have an active GitHub session, you are prompted to log in.
-Click **Authorize Application** to allow {{site.data.keyword.Bluemix}} to access your GitHub account.
-If you have an active GitHub session but you haven't entered your password recently, you might be prompted to enter your GitHub password to confirm.
-1. If you have a GitHub repo and want to use it, type the URL for the repo and select **link** as the repository type.
+1. If you have a GitHub repo and want to use it, type the URL.
+For the repository type, click **Link**.
 1. If you want to use a new GitHub repo, type a name for the GitHub repo, type the URL for the repo that you are cloning or forking, and select the repository type:

  a.
-To create an empty repo, select **new**.
+To create an empty repo, select **New**.

  b.
-To create a copy of a GitHub repo, select **clone**.
+To create a copy of a GitHub repo, select **Clone**.

  c.
-To fork a GitHub repo so that you can contribute changes through pull requests, select **fork**.
+To fork a GitHub repo so that you can contribute changes through pull requests, select **Fork**.

 1. If you want to use GitHub's Issues for issue tracking, select the **Enable GitHub Issues** check box.
 1. Click **Create Integration**.